wmayner/pyphi/docs/examples/2014paper.rst

     >>> subsystem = pyphi.Subsystem(network, state, range(network.size))
     >>> A, B, C = subsystem.node_indices

-:math:`A` has inputs, so its cause repertoire is selective and it has cause
+|A| has inputs, so its cause repertoire is selective and it has cause
 information:

     >>> subsystem.cause_repertoire((A,), (A, B, C))